jGRASP Plugin for Eclipse

 The jGRASP Plugin for Eclipse brings the jGRASP viewers and viewer canvas to the Eclipse Java debugger.

-The plugin will run on Eclipse Neon or higher, with the Java development tools (JDT) installed.
+The plugin is compatible with Eclipse Neon or higher.
+The Java development tools (JDT) must be installed.

 The plugin runs on Windows and macOS.
 We are working on Linux compatibility but so far it is not clear if this will be possible.
 Do not install the current version on Linux as using it will cause lock-ups.

 At this early stage, there may be frequent updates.
 Use "Help" > "Check for Updates" to check more often than normal (once per week is the default).

 Some features on macOS are limited (see Features below) due to Eclipse bug 538818.
 If you are familiar with the inner workings of SWT on macOS, any help with a fix or work-around for this bug would be appreciated.

 To install the plugin, in Eclipse go to "Help" > "Install New Software...".
 On the "Work with" line at the top, hit the "Add..." button.
 Enter the location https://www.jgrasp.org/eclipse_plugin .
 Hit the "Add" button on the dialog.